Effective September 11, 2017

 - Monitoring data or traffic on any Network or system without the express authorization of the owner of the system or Network.

-- Interference with service to any user of the Adar or other Network including, without limitation, mail bombing, flooding, deliberate attempts to overload a system and broadcast attacks.
+- Interference with service to any user of the Nerdio or other Network including, without limitation, mail bombing, flooding, deliberate attempts to overload a system and broadcast attacks.

 - Use of an Internet account or computer without the owner’s authorization.